M0rtyMerr/BBCGestureRecognizer/CONTRIBUTING.md

 I don't use GitHub as a support forum.
 For any usage questions that are not specific to the project itself, please ask on [Stack Overflow](https://stackoverflow.com) instead.
-By doing so, you'll be more likely to quickly solve your problem, and you'll allow anyone else with the same question to find the answer.
+By doing so, you'll be more likely to asked "WHAT DA FUCK" and you'll allow anyone else with the same question to find the answer.
-This also allows maintainers to focus on improving the project for others.

 ## Reporting Security Issues

 I take security seriously.
-If you discover a security issue, please bring it to our attention right away!
+If you discover a security issue, please bring it to my attention right away!

 Please **DO NOT** file a public issue, instead send your report privately to <lolpoveril@gmail.com>.